snowplow/snowplowanalytics.com/_posts/2018-08-21-iglu-r10-released/index.md

 <h3 id="upgrade-iglu-server">4.1 Iglu Server</h3>

-The new Iglu Server release can be downloaded from [here from Bintray][iglu-server-download] (download will start).
-Unzip the compressed file and then you can launch server with following interface: `java -jar $JAR_PATH --config $CONFIG_PATH`.
+The new Iglu Server release can be downloaded from [Bintray][iglu-server-download] (download will start).

+Unzip the compressed file and then you can launch the server like so:

+{% highlight bash %}
+$ java -jar $JAR_PATH --config $CONFIG_PATH
+{% endhighlight %}

+REWRITE THIS TO FLOW BETTER ->

 The only breaking change is regarding 2 validation endpoints under `/api/schemas/validate/`.
 Previously, a `GET` request sent to any endpoint under `/api/schemas/validate/` would be used for validation.
 From now on, same request should be sent using `POST` method.
 Also, schemas shouldn't be appended to request URL, instead they should be in body as form data.

+<- THANKS

 <h3 id="upgrade-igluctl">4.2 igluctl</h3>

-The latest igluctl can be downloaded from [here from Bintray][igluctl-download].
+The latest igluctl, version 0.5.0, can be downloaded from [here from Bintray][igluctl-download].

-The new version, igluctl 0.5.0, doesn't deprecate any interface from previous version, 0.4.1.
+The new version doesn't deprecate any behaviors from the previous version, 0.4.1.

 <h2 id="help">5.
 Getting help</h2>

-For more details on this release, as always do check out the [release notes][release-notes] and the [wiki page][iglu-server-wiki] on GitHub.
+For more details on this release, as always do check out the [release notes][release-notes] and the relevant documentation pages:

+* [XXXXX][iglu-server-wiki]
+* XXXXXXXX

 If you have any questions or run into any problems, please raise a question in [our Discourse forum][discourse].